The pandemic continues to cause unprecedented disruption across industries worldwide.

 |Delivery Format||PDF and Excel through Email (We can also provide the editable version of the report in PPT/Word format on special request)|

-On the basis of the distribution channel, the market has been segmented into offline and online.
-At present, offline channel accounts for the majority of market share.
+into offline and online.
+Currently, offline channel accounts for the majority of total market share.

 REACH OUT TO US